joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/writing-callback-methods-for-metadata-and-cue-points.md

 <div>

-## Set the NetStream object’s client property to an Object
+## Set the NetStream object's client property to an Object

 <div>